jnk0le/random/README.md

 	* x4 -- both edges on both channels
 - The biggest drawback of the X1 mode is that, the counter will "run away" if the encoder is held (therefore bouncing) at the trigger point.
 - ISR overhead can be further reduced by using globally reserved lower registers for the counter, or optimizing interrups even more (jump-less execution, single register increment/decrement) thus increasing code size.
+- All defined inputs have to be mapped in lower IO address space.

 #interrupt timming